ErikMLysfjord/beerbuddy/README.md

 - [Vitest](https://vitest.dev/) - A test runner for React applications
 - [Playwright](https://playwright.dev) - A library for testing web applications
 - [React infinite scroll](https://www.npmjs.com/package/react-infinite-scroll-component) A library for infinite scrolling
-- [Uuid](https://www.npmjs.com/package/uuid) A library for generating unique IDs
+- [UUID](https://www.npmjs.com/package/uuid) A library for generating unique IDs
+- [React router dom](https://reactrouter.com/en/main) - A library for routing in React
+- [Vite](https://vitejs.dev) - A build tool for React

 ## Backend

 - [Express](https://expressjs.com) - A server framework for node js.
 - [Typescript](https://www.typescriptlang.org) - A typed superset of JavaScript that compiles to plain JavaScript.
 - [Graphql & express-graphql](https://graphql.org) - A query language for APIs and a server for running queries.
 - [SQLite](https://www.sqlite.org/index.html) - A relational database for storing data
+- [MySQL](https://www.mysql.com) - A relational database for storing data, suitable for larger datasets
 - [Sequelize](https://sequelize.org) - A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 - [Node-cache & Crypto](https://www.npmjs.com/package/node-cache) - A library for caching data and hashing data